Cleveland Gladiators: 2008 season

 On October 16, 2007, it was announced in a press conference that the Gladiators would be relocating to Cleveland, Ohio.
-This would be the second arena football team to play be in the Cleveland area; the Cleveland Thunderbolts played at the Richfield Coliseum in Richfield, Ohio, for three seasons from 1992–1994.
-Former Cleveland Browns Quarterback Bernie Kosar was announced as the public face of the team, as well as the President of Football Operations and minority owner.
+This would be the second arena football team to play be in the Cleveland area; the Cleveland Thunderbolts played at the Richfield Coliseum in Richfield, Ohio, for three seasons from 1992 to 1994.
+Former Cleveland Browns Quarterback Bernie Kosar was announced as the public face of the team, as well as the President of football operations and minority owner.
 The Gladiators would play their home games at Quicken Loans Arena, the home of the NBA's Cleveland Cavaliers and the AHL's Lake Erie Monsters.
 The team also moved back to the Eastern Division of the National Conference for the first time since 2003.
 The team would still be known as the Gladiators and continue to retain the team colors of red, silver, and black.

 On March 3, the Gladiators played their inaugural game in Quicken Loans Arena, a 61–49 win over the New York Dragons.
 Raymond Philyaw, the team's quarterback, was named the offensive player of the game after throwing for five touchdowns.
 The team's first season in Cleveland was a successful one, as they went on to have a winning record of 9–7.
 On June 21, the Gladiators clinched a playoff berth with a 47–35 win against the Columbus Destroyers as well as home field advantage for the first round.

 Cleveland won its first playoff game in 10 years with a 69–66 win over the Orlando Predators.
 Raymond Philyaw threw for 436 yards (the second-most yards in AFL postseason history) and eight touchdowns, receiver Robert Redd caught a franchise best 204 yards and four touchdowns, and Brandon Hefflin had two interceptions and recovered a key fumble late in the game to seal the victory.
 The following week, the Gladiators advanced to their first conference championship game in team history when they beat the Georgia Force in the divisional round 73–70.
 Raymond Philyaw had eight touchdown passes and Robert Redd and Otis Amey each caught three touchdowns in the win.
 The 61 points scored by both teams in the second quarter was also an AFL record for combined points in a quarter.
 The Gladiators then traveled to Philadelphia to face the Soul in the National Conference Championship game.
 Unfortunately, their season ended one game short of the Arena Bowl with a tough 70–35 loss.